Weekend College Admission Standards

 This is a one-of-a-kind bridge program specifically designed for the physical therapist assistant (PTA) who wishes to earn a doctor of physical therapy (DPT) degree.
 You will study in our weekend college, with classes meeting on campus every other weekend in the fall, winter, spring and summer semester.
 Distance learning is also incorporated into the curriculum and you are required to work a minimum average of 20 hours per week as a PTA to complement your coursework.

-Evidence of completion of a baccalaureate degree from a regionally accredited four-year institution prior to beginning in the professional program.
+- Evidence of completion of a baccalaureate degree from

 All required program prerequisites and official transcripts must be received prior to beginning the professional program.